 There are numerous hotels in the town of La Macarena where all visitors to Caño Cristales stay overnight.
 These range from comfortable midrange options to fairly basic guesthouses, but as you'll be out in the national park all day, they're all absolutely fine and generally assigned to groups quite randomly.
 If you want a specific hotel, do be sure to request it.

 You cannot visit Caño Cristales on your own – you are obligated to go into the national park with one of the official local guides, even if you do make it to La Macarena under your own steam.
-Most tours include air transportation to La Macarena, hotels, meals and guide services.
-You'll normally be in a group of up to 12 people with a couple of local guides and will normally sleep in La Macarena and spend the days inside the national park.
+Most tours include air transportation to La Macarena, hotels, meals and guide services, and you'll normally be in a group of up to 12 people with a couple of local guides.
+You'll sleep in La Macarena and spend the days inside the national park.

 National Park Rules